 The types of projects undertaken by Engender include:

-- European research studies aimed at influencing policy development and improving practice on the ground
+- Research and studies aimed at influencing national or European policy development and improving practice on the ground.

 - Presentation at conferences and participation in expert meetings.